helanga/Challenge1/README.md

   This Pivot table created based on Parent catogery "Theoter",it shows in the graph highest successful rate in months MAy to July and lowest successful rate end - begining (Jan,Dec) of year piriord.

   #### Conclutions
-  - There is higher posibility ti success the play in May-July time piriord.
+  - There is higher posibility to success the play in May-July time piriord.
   - Towards the end of the year posibility to success the play keep reducing.

 ### Conclution about Outcome based on Goals